-The Council for Coptic Studies at the Claremont Graduate University School of Religion (SOR) works to create and nourish vibrant, enduring relationships between the SOR, the surrounding community, and the Coptic world.
+The Council for Coptic Studies at the Claremont Graduate University School of Arts & Humanities works to create and nourish vibrant, enduring relationships between the Religion Department, the surrounding community, and the Coptic world.

 At the core of the Council's vision is the establishment of a Center for Coptic studies to promote through research, teaching, and publication a deeper understanding of the Coptic religious experience.
 In all of its efforts the Council strives to foster opportunities for exploration of the great scope and promise of Coptic studies as a realm of academic endeavor.
 The Council believes the benefits of these efforts will extend well beyond their Coptic roots, invigorating scholarship in such diverse areas of inquiry as New Testament Studies, Iconography, Liturgy, Ministry, Patristics, Monasticism, and Sacred Music.